Last Updated on

 You’ll see all shapes and sizes and some jiggly bits.
 But the one thing that most people are?
 Well-groomed, especially the ladies.

 I was surprised to see that almost every woman, regardless of her age, paid attention to her grooming situation.
 And let’s just leave it at that.

 Tip 4: Go When the Sauna Has a Women Only Day

-Some of the larger saunas have sections exclusively for women, while most have a day of the week or one day of the month where only women are allowed.
-This makes a nice introduction to your first German sauna if you are nervous about the experience.
+Some of the larger saunas have sections exclusively for women.
+The smaller ones will likely have a day of the week or one day of the month where only women are allowed.

 Tip 5: Don’t Go the German Sauna With Friends of the Opposite Sex